anthify/html5-es6-scss-hotreloading-starter-pack/readme.md

 ## Contributing

 I've built this for personal use but I hope it can be of some use to you.
-There are likely a myriad of issues and missing pieces to will make this not worth using, so if you notice how this can be improved just create PR or raise an issue.
+There are likely a myriad of issues and missing pieces will may make this not worth using for you, so if you notice how this can be improved then please create a PR or raise an issue.

 ## Other